UoB-HPC/scaling-ml-approaches-to-amg/README.md

 ## Experiments and analysis
 Notebooks for our analysis are in the [experiments](./experiments) directory.
 Our work was done in compute instances on the Google Cloud Platform, and uses storage in cloud buckets.
-You will need appropriate access to GCP if you want to use our scripts exactly.
+You will need appropriate access to GCP if you want to use our scripts exactly (uploading to and downloading from storage buckets rather than some local storage).

+## Dependencies and installation
+If you need to reproduce the dataset, you'll need to have FeniCS installed.
+If you have sufficient priveleges to your machine, we recommend using the [docker containers](https://fenics.readthedocs.io/projects/containers/en/latest/) to avoid fighting dependencies, but it may also already be installed on your HPC system.

+We recommend running jupyter notebooks inside this docker container, and performing the data output to a shared drive location for capture.
+This will allow you to re-use the data on a more specialised VM or system for the ML training.